Dealsy/Quiz-Assessment-Builder/README.md

-# Cadmus - Version Control for Rich Text Editors
+# Version Control for Rich Text Editors

-Cadmus is a sophisticated version control system designed specifically for rich text editors, offering Git-like branching capabilities in a user-friendly interface.
+This is aversion control system designed specifically for rich text editors, offering Git-like branching capabilities in a user-friendly interface.

 ## Features